sleeptoken/zettelkasten/Footprinting & Reconnaissance.md

 - If an attacker traces a route to a machine, it could be possible to obtain the internal IP address of the gateway, which can be useful
 #### Traceroute

-Uses the ICMP protocol and Time to Live (TTL) field of the IP header to find the path of the target host in the network.
+> Uses the ICMP protocol and Time to Live (TTL) field of the IP header to find the path of the target host in the network.

+The Traceroute utility can detail the path through which IP packets travel between two systems.
+The utility can trace the number of routers the packets travel through, the round-trip time (duration in transiting between two routers), and, if the routers have DNS entries, the names of the routers and their network affiliation.

+It can also trace geographic locations.
+It works by exploiting a feature of the Internet Protocol called [[TTL]].
+The TTL field indicates the maximum number of routers a packet may traverse.
+Each router that handles a packet decrements the TTL count field in the ICMP header by one.
+When the count reaches zero, the router discards the packet and transmits an ICMP error message to the originator of the packet

 ![[Pasted image 20250114120109.png]]